sebastiangraf/jSCSI/bundles/initiator/src/site/markdown/index.md

 ## Own needs, own requirements

-jSCSI was created at the http://www.uni-konstanz.de University of Konstanz at the http://www.informatik.uni-konstanz.de/arbeitsgruppen/disy/ Distributed Systems Group}Distributed Systems Group out of the necessity to provide an architecture for storing blocks directly out of Java without any hassle of filesystems.
+jSCSI was created at the [university of Konstanz](http://www.uni-konstanz.de) at the [distributed systems group](http://www.informatik.uni-konstanz.de/arbeitsgruppen/disy/) out of the necessity to provide an architecture for storing blocks directly out of Java without any hassle of filesystems.

-The jSCSI-initiator is hosted with jSCSI https://github.com/disy/jSCSI under the BSD License and guarded by Travis-CI.
+The jSCSI-initiator is hosted with [github](https://github.com/disy/jSCSI) under the BSD License and guarded by Travis-CI.
 It can be found under the bundle jscsi-initiator.